plan44/p44build/README.md

 ## Basic usage

-Start with a fresh openwrt checkout, and an umbrella openwrt packge (look at one of the *-config packages in the [plan44 feed](https://github.com/plan44/plan44-feed), like [pixelboard-config](https://github.com/plan44/plan44-feed/tree/master/pixelboard-config) which I'll use as example below).
+Start with a fresh openwrt checkout, and an umbrella openwrt packge.
+Look at one of the *-config packages in the [plan44 feed](https://github.com/plan44/plan44-feed), like [pixelboard-config](https://github.com/plan44/plan44-feed/tree/master/pixelboard-config) which I'll use as example below.
+(Alternatively, use the `new` command to create a default p44build directory with the current openwrt version and config as a starting point for a new project.)

 The openwrt feed should be checked out at the version required by the project, otherwise `./p44b init` will complain.
 The file `buildroot_checkout` in the p44build folder (`feeds/plan44/pixelboard-config/p44build` in this example) contains the version label expected.